 Needless to say, all this mixing of cultures created an incredible gastronomic experience.
 Delicious pasta and seafood dishes are found along the coast, including the famous black risotto known as Crni Rizot in Croatian.
 The risotto is colored by the squid ink it is cooked in.
 Make sure not to smile too much after eating this dish unless you brush your teeth!
 Arancini, otherwise know as sugared orange peel, is very popular and a great snack.
 For dessert, rozata is a customary dish, which is essentially a custard pudding.

 Croatia’s geography is diverse.
-Near the Bosnian and Herzegovina border, some of the mountains in the Dinaric Alps reach elevations of up to 6,000 feet (over 1800 metres).
-The flat lands of Slavonia are where the Danube, Drava, Kupa and Sava rivers cross the country.
+Near the Bosnian and Herzegovina border, some of the mountains in the Dinaric Alps reach elevations of up to 6,000 feet (over 1800 meters).
+The flatlands of Slavonia are where the Danube, Drava, Kupa, and Sava rivers cross the country.
 The coastline offers thousands of islands and inlets with cliffs rising dramatically from the vivid blue waters.
 The oldest national park in Croatia, the Plitvice Lakes National Park, is a UNESCO World Heritage Site.

-Marine tourism, meaning boat charters and cruises, are especially popular.
+Marine tourism, meaning boat charters and cruises, is especially popular.
 There are many beautiful islands to explore including Hvar and Bisevo island, which has a famous partially underwater cave that glows blue.

 The Croatian Kuna is the official Croatian currency.
 Although Croatia joined the European Union in 2013, there hasn’t been much movement toward changing to euros.
-There are .15USD to 1 Croatian Kunas and .13Euros to 1 Kuna.
+There are 0.15USD to 1 Croatian kuna and 0.13Euros to 1 Kuna.

 Needless to say Croatia is a pretty cool place to visit.
 Book your next trip through us.